ryanseys/photogps/README.md

 photogps
 ========

-Extract GPS data from photos.
+Plot GPS data from photos on Google Maps using Node.js

 ## Installation